onePlusLin/mlek/docs/sections/troubleshooting.md

 Next section of the documentation: [Appendix](appendix.md).

-## Error trying to build on Arm Virtual Hardware
+## Error with Python environment

-If trying to build on Arm Virtual Hardware and you encounter an error similar to the following:
+If trying to build and you encounter an error similar to the following:

 ```log
 The virtual environment was not created successfully because ensurepip is not